OlliNiemitalo/norm/README.md

 Best cost 0.115707
 ```

-Some coefficients are quite big!
-And the intermediate values go to almost zero.
-Numerically it's not good.

 This can be compared to cost 0.1398750080072837 of Polar Express (https://arxiv.org/abs/2505.16932), found by printing `l` and `u` after each iteration of their code and subtracting 1 from the last `u`.
-I got my x range endpoints by numerically solving the x for which the composite function is `l` and `u`.
+I got my x range endpoints by numerically solving the x for which the composite function is equal to `l` or `u`.

 ```
 l u